fastify/fastify/docs/Hooks.md

 })
 ```
 <a name="on-encapsulation"></a>
-**'onEncapsulation'**<br>
+**'onPlugin'**<br>
-Triggered when Fastify runs its internal logic that enables the encapsulation.<br/>
+Triggered when a new plugin function is registered, and a new encapsulation context is created.<br/>
-This hook can be useful if you are developing a plugin that needs to use the encapsulation functionality of Fastify.
+This hook can be useful if you are developing a plugin that needs to know when a plugin context is formed, and you want to operate in that specific context.
 ```js
 fastify.decorate('data', [])